satshree/vision/README.md

 The front end GUI of Vision is built with 'Electron'.
 The main backend process is built completely in Python.

 ## Requirements
+For normal usage, you are required to have latest version of Python installed.

+For development,
 1. Python 3.*
 2. npm
 3. Follow below mentioned steps to install dependencies.